zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Gretchen says, “I don’t think it works that way,” a nd Gretchen, of course, is correct.
 She says, “She’s not going to forget that you forgot her birthday.
 That’s always going to be a sore spot.”
 Something that is “sore” (sore) is something that hurts or causes you pain.
 A “sore spot” could be an  area on your body that when you touch, it hurts, but here it’s used more genera lly or more metaphorically to mean something that hurts you emotionally or psycho logically.
 A “sore spot” would be a topic or an area or a subject that is up setting to you, that bothers you, that makes you upset.

-Hugh says, “It’s not like I did something really ba d that I have to atone for.
+Hugh says, “It’s not like I did something really bad that I have to atone for.
 I forgot.
 What’s the big deal?”
 “To atone” (atone) me ans to do something to show that you are sorry, to try “to make up for,” going back to our previous phrasal verb, a bad situation.
 You try to do something that  will make things better – maybe you give someone a small gift in order “to at one for” criticizing that person unfairly last week.
 Hugh doesn’t think he did anyth ing really bad that he has to atone for.
 “What’s the big deal?” he asks, meaning “Why is this so important?”

 Gretchen says, “Okay, you know best, but if I were her . . .”
 The expression “You know best” (best) is used to show that you think the other person knows better than you about how to handle a situation.
 We often use it, however, in a way that shows that we don’t agree with the other person, an d that’s what Gretchen is doing here.
 She’s saying to Hugh, “You know best,” which you think would mean “You’re smarter than I am,” or “You know more than I do,” but in fact what she’s really saying is, “I disagree with you.
 I think you ’re wrong.”